 I obtained 9mm sample Shield from S&W and have recorded my observations below.

 The M&P Shield is a 19 oz. striker-fired semiauto chambered for either 9mm or .40 SW and holds seven or eight rounds of 9mm and six or seven rounds in .40 SW.

 The stainless steel slide and 3.1″ barrel have the Melonite treatment and are black, as is the polymer frame and all small parts.
 Frame width measure .95″, with a slide width of 1″.
 Overall length measures 6.1″, while its height comes in at 4.6″.

-There’s a manual thumb safety at the top-left side of the frame, with the takedown lever above the trigger guard.
+You can buy the Shield with or without a manual thumb safety at the top-left side of the frame (mine had a safety), with the takedown lever above the trigger guard.
 The slide catch is rearward of this, and the magazine catch is located behind the lower rear of the ample, rounded trigger guard.

 S&W supplies two magazines with the Shield: one flush-fit seven rounder, and an extended body eight rounder.
 Both have identical removable polymer base plates.
 The extended magazine wears a polymer collar that fills the otherwise-open area of the magazine where it protrudes from the frame.
 The collar is a press fit.
 There are witness holes on both sides of the magazine bodies, numbered 3–7 or 3–8.

 The magazine is neither single nor double column; cartridges are staggered until right before then top, where they form a single line from which they feed into the chamber.
 This setup allows more capacity and positive cartridge feeding without undue lengthening of the frame.